ONNSFA on Facebook

 • Enrolled members of the Navajo Nation who have a cumulative GPA of 3.0 or better and whose degree will be conferred in Finance, Economics, Accounting, or Public Administration.

-• Each subsequent year’s eligibility depends on maintaining a 3.0 GPA each semester as a full-time student (12+ credit hrs/undergrad or 9+ credit hrs/graduate) in the current year.
-Selection will be based on information submitted and interviews of candidates by the Navajo Nation Investment Committee.
+• Each subsequent year's eligibility depends on maintaining a 3.0 GPA each semester as a full-time student (12+ credit hours for undergrad or 9+ credit hours for graduate) in the current year.
+Selection will be based on information submitted and on interviews conducted by the Navajo Nation Investment Committee.

-• Degree priority: Finance and Economic majors will be given preference.
-First priority is for undergraduate (senior/junior/sophomore); the second priority is for graduate study.
+• Degree priority: Finance and Economics majors will be given preference.
+Priority is for undergraduates (senior/junior/sophomore); the second priority is for graduate students.
 Internship employment is anticipated to be part of this scholarship program.
-Students will be notified when an internship becomes available
+Students will be notified when an internship becomes available.

 Documents Required:

-4. Letter of Admission from College of Business with Declared Major
+• Letter of Admission from the College of Business with a declared major

-All documents required in the application process must be submitted by July 29, 2022, at 5:00 pm for both Fall and Spring terms to: Navajo Nation Office of the Controller-Investments Section; P.O.
-Box 3150; Window Rock, AZ 86515.
-For information contact Cynthia Scott at (928) 871-6126 or cscott@nnooc.org
+All documents required for the application process for the Fall and Spring terms must be submitted to the Navajo Nation Office of the Controller, Investments Section, P.O.
+Box 3150, Window Rock, AZ 8651.
+Supplemental material may be mailed or submitted electronically to FASP@nnooc.org.

 • Brown and Caldwell Navajo Scholarship for Engineering/Environmental Science

-Brown and Caldwell offers a scholarship designed to encourage and support Navajo students, who have a desire to improve our world by developing their skills and knowledge in preparation for a career in the environmental profession.
+Brown and Caldwell offers a scholarship designed to encourage and support Navajo students who desire to improve our world by developing their skills and knowledge in preparation for a career in the environmental profession.

-Initial Eligibility: Enrolled members of the Navajo Nation, full-time enrollment at an accredited two-year junior or four-year undergraduate college or a senior in high school with a letter of acceptance from the college or university to be attended; declaration of or intend to declare a major in civil, chemical, or environmental engineering, or one of the environmental sciences (e.g., geology, hydrogeology, biology, ecology, industrial hygiene toxicology), a cumulative GPA of 3.0 or higher on a 4.0 scale (or equivalent on a 5.0 scale).
-Detailed information and an online application may be found at Navajo Scholarship.
+Initial Eligibility: Enrolled members of the Navajo Nation, full-time enrollment at an accredited two-year junior or four-year undergraduate college or a senior in high school with a letter of acceptance from the college or university to be attended; declaration of or intend to declare a major in civil, chemical, or environmental engineering, or one of the environmental sciences (e.g., geology, hydrogeology, biology, ecology, industrial hygiene toxicology), a cumulative GPA of 3.0 or higher on a 4.0 scale (or equivalent on a 5.0 scale.
+Detailed information and an online application are available at Navajo Scholarship.

 For information: Brown and Caldwell, Attn: Navajo Scholarship Program; 6975 Union Park Center, Suite 490; Midvale, UT 84047 or email: scholarships@brwncald.com